gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 process is detailed in Section 8 of {{RFC9147}} including a example of the DTLS key update procedure.
 Note that in line with DTLS, and in contrast to TLS, DTLS in SCTP endpoints MUST NOT start using new epoch keys until the DTLS ACK has been recived.
-This as the user message tranmission of the KeyUpdate DTLS message occurs using one or more SCTP packets that are protected using epoch N keys.
-If the sender needs to retransmitt any SCTP packets and have switched to Epoch N+1 the receiver will never receive the KeyUpdate DTLS message.
+This to avoid being unable to process any DTLS chunk due to the key-update in case of network packet reordering or usage of multiple paths.

 Note: The below role describes the keys in realtion to the endpoint and traffic it will receive or send.
 This will have to be translated